 The train that I took was the Livitrans tourist carriage on an SE1 train.
 It’s a fancier class of train aimed at tourists and costs a little more than your usual soft sleepers in the train.

-Even though it’s more expensive, there are perks:
+Even though the Livitrans is more expensive than the normal train, there are perks:

 - The carriages are usually at the ends of the train so you don’t get a million people walking past your cabin and as its name implies, it’s mostly filled with tourists.
 I’d read lots of stories about how you need to hug your belongings to sleep when you’re on a European train, and even then it might not be so secure, but no such feeling here!